aferust/epanet-d-dev/README.md

 The d code was ported from [the original C++ implementation](https://github.com/OpenWaterAnalytics/epanet-dev) which is WIP too.
  * Why dlang?
 Because to better achieve the goals defined as"the code to be more modular, extensible, and easier to maintain", I think dlang is superior to C++ in many ways.
  * I would happily transfer the ownership of the repo to OpenWaterAnalytics on request.
- * The example inp files were successfully tested [files](https://github.com/OpenWaterAnalytics/EPANET/blob/dev/example-networks/)
+ * The example inp [files](https://github.com/OpenWaterAnalytics/EPANET/blob/dev/example-networks/) were successfully tested
  * The output binary file generation must be tested.
 It is probably buggy.

 ## Dependencies